 An SSL certificate is more than just encryption — it’s authentication.
 This means you can be sure that you are sending information to the right server and not to some hacker trying to steal your information.
 Why is this important?
 The nature of the internet means that your customers are likely to send information through several computers.
 Any of these computers could pretend to be your website and trick your users into divulging personal information.
 The only way to avoid this risk is to get an SSL certificate from a trusted SSL provider.
 At TUNE, we provide certificates that are issued by Amazon, which is one of the largest and most reliable service providers in the world.

 In 2018, Google essentially made SSL mandatory in the Chrome browser.
 Today, every website that is not using an SSL/TLS certificate is flagged by Chrome as an unsafe website, and visitors to these websites must manually approve that they agree to open them.
 After Google released this feature in July 2018, many browsers, including Firefox, Safari, and Microsoft Edge, implemented the same policy regarding unsecured websites.
 With growing public demand for better user privacy and data security, it seems likely this trend will continue, leading browsers to eventually block all websites without SSL.

-In 2019, it doesn’t matter what kind of online business you have; SSL is essential for every website.
+Today, it doesn’t matter what kind of online business you have; SSL is essential for every website.
 That includes personal blogs, online stores, and SaaS platforms like TUNE.
 Without an SSL certificate to provide data protection and privacy, you risk scaring away new visitors and losing customer trust.
 Why take the chance?